Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 4. Bike or Walk the Lisbon to Belém waterfront

-One of my favorite off the beaten path activities in Lisbon is a bike ride or walk along the waterfront from Lisbon to Belém.
-Starting from the Cais do Sodré area, this picturesque route, stretching along the Tagus River, runs about 5 miles or 8 km to Belém.
-The journey along the dedicated bike paths and promenades takes you past a series of notable sights.
-You’ll witness the stunning MAAT (Museum of Art, Architecture and Technology), with its unique architecture and you’ll go under the famous 25 de Abril Bridge, reminiscent of San Francisco’s Golden Gate Bridge.
+One of our favorite off the beaten path activities in Lisbon is a bike ride or walk along the river to Belém.
+Starting from Cais do Sodré, this picturesque route, stretching along the Tagus River, runs about 5 miles (8 km) to Belém.
+The journey on dedicated bike paths and promenades takes you past a series of notable sights.
+You’ll witness the stunning MAAT (Museum of Art, Architecture and Technology), with its unique architecture and go under the famous 25 de Abril Bridge, reminiscent of San Francisco’s Golden Gate Bridge.

 Lisbon hidden gems Belém Tower